KutayOz/DroneHunter/README.md

 The setup script will:
 - ✅ Create a virtual environment (`venv312`)
+- ✅ Install PyTorch with CUDA 11.8 support (for GPU acceleration)
-- ✅ Install all dependencies
+- ✅ Install all other dependencies
-- ✅ Verify the installation
+- ✅ Verify the installation and GPU availability
 - ✅ Guide you through next steps

-**⏱️ Takes ~5-10 minutes** depending on your internet speed.
+**⏱️ Takes ~10-15 minutes** depending on your internet speed (PyTorch is ~2-3 GB).

 ### 3. Activate Virtual Environment